I suppose we should congratulate the Minister of State before we start taking any business.

 I have several concerns.
 Predominant at this stage are the questions of where the plans are and where we are going from now.
 Will plans be submitted for an expansion of the city boundaries?
 What impact could this have on the county?
 What is the basis of shared services?
 Is the Minister of State now proposing to move forward on that line also?

 Some genuine concern was expressed that the decision to enact the merger was included at the end of a larger Bill.
 I share this concern.
 It was not ideal.
 I can understand the rationale because the Bill was related to provisions for a chief executive, but it was commented on that this was not ideal.
 A stand-alone Bill for Galway, whether it was voted down or otherwise, would have been more ideal in placing the entire focus on our second largest geographical area and in having a full and proper discussion on the opportunities and threats a merger would bring.
-In that way we could have brought the idea to the people of Galway and hear their views the length and breadth of the county.
+In that way we could have brought the idea to the people of Galway and heard their views the length and breadth of the county.
 In that way we could also have heard the stories and concerns about population decline.
 Some believe this will isolate them further.
 The counter-argument highlights the greater funding opportunities an amalgamated authority would provide and how there would be more resources to be spread around.
 I look forward to hearing some of the replies to these questions.

 I welcome the opportunity to speak to the Bill.
 Regardless of which side of the debate we are on, we should acknowledge that the Minister of State with responsibility for local government, Deputy Phelan, has met us several times to discuss the issue.
-This compares favourably with has been done by any other Minister and needs to be respected.
+This compares favourably with what has been done by any other Minister and needs to be respected.

 The report on Galway was clear in stating funding was the first issue.
 When we met the Minister of State with his departmental officials, one of the figures went up a little.
-The deficit in Galway compares to that in most other counties, although not all, is vast.
+The deficit in Galway compared to that in most other counties, although not all, is vast.
 We have a county that is starved of funding.
 Not only that, we need to consider the turnover.
 I see it in the county council and the likes of Tuam Municipal District and Ballinasloe.
-There is high turnover of staff who are moving to other places because the level of starvation of money is ferocious.
+There is a high turnover of staff who are moving to other places because the level of starvation of money is ferocious.
 We have lost good people because of the greater level of certainty of funding in other places.
 We have to address that issue.

 At our meetings the departmental officials discussed the local property tax and how at the end of 2019 there would be more euro in the kitty.
 A small amount will not resolve the issues in Galway.
 I am not suggesting the Department of Housing, Planning and Local Government has to be the financier.
 There are many sides to it, including road infrastructure and the repair of roads.
 The Minister of State, Deputy Kyne, referred to the nature of the coastline of the county, while Deputy Ó Cuív referred to the islands.
 It must be remembered that Galway is the second biggest county in Ireland.